 Some hotels also charge for wifi.
 Usually, if you have status with the hotel chain they will waive the free.
 I have had luck complaining (nicely) to the front desk clerk about the fee and getting a complimentary code.
 It doesn’t hurt to ask, right?

-I really don’t like this trend towards fees, but I wonder what type of fees will be invented next?
+I really don’t like this trend towards fees and I wonder what the next type of travel fee will be?
 What fees do you hate?
 Do you have any tips to avoid them?

 Expert Tips for Avoiding Travel Fees: